alexwzk/PRLOffline/README.md

 2

-(# of Records that share the same hash value)
+# of records that share the same hash value

 212 846

----The ID of Record in the dataset---
+the ID of records in the dataset

 If you receive the following error messages: